pennneutrinos/hybrid-workshop-2025/dining.md

 - **Cleavers**: Philly Cheesesteak: <u>108 S 18th St, Philadelphia, PA 19103</u>
 - **Black Sheep Pub & Restaurant**: <u>247 S 17th St, Philadelphia, PA 19103</u>

-## Regional Delicacies:

-- **Wawa**: Iconic convenience store in the Pennsylvania / New Jersey region.
-We recommend sampling the “Sizzlis”.
-- **Starbucks**: Piping hot coffee roasted to perfection.
-We recommend the “pike place roast”.
-- **Dunkin’ Donuts**: Sugars of various complexity.
-We recommend the “wake-up wrap”.
-- **Shake Shack**: Hamburgers, hot dogs and milkshakes.
-We recommend the “SmokeShack”.
-- **Philly Pretzel Factory**: Variations on traditional German pretzels.
-We recommend the “pretzel dog”.

 ## Philly Cheesesteak (at your own risk)